yxuansu/SimCTG/README.md

 We thank the community's effort for extending SimCTG!

 - [Zenn](https://zenn.dev/) has provided [a tutorial and implementation of contrastive search based on T5](https://zenn.dev/kwashizzz/articles/ml-simctg-contrastive-framework).
+- [Tencent's Effidit platform (腾讯智能创作助手)](https://effidit.qq.com/) has integrated SimCTG into its AI sentence completion module.
+Check it out and have fun!